-Here is Sara’s guide to the yoga Asanas that have helped her and her students in troubled times or in dealing with uncertainty.
+Here's Sara’s guide to the yoga Asanas that have helped her and her students in troubled times or in dealing with uncertainty.
 She suggests that if you are struggling with a particular emotion then choose the relevant postures from the below list and do all three.
 Alternatively, she says, repeat one of the postures three times, holding for a longer duration, say 60 seconds to 3 minutes each.
-Ensure you research each posture tomato sure you are doing it correctly.
+Ensure you research each posture to make sure you're positioned correctly.
 You can see many on Sara’s Live Free Warrior YouTube channel.

 “There’s a meditative element to yoga that promotes mindfulness, and helps to decrease depression and anxiety.
 Yoga and deep breathing have a mind-body connective element, stimulating a calm, soothing effect on the mind and body.”